-This is immersion in bear territory: There’s no lodge or development out here, which means you won’t be fighting crowds to see these magnificent creatures.
-Depending on when you go, you’ll see bears and their mating displays, foraging for clams, or fishing for salmon.
+Depending on when you go, you’ll have the chance to see bears and their mating displays, foraging, browsing or fishing for salmon.
 You might get up close to mothers teaching cubs how to catch salmon, spot sleeping bruins in grassy day beds, and wander trails stamped out by bears.

 Quick Hop in a Bushplane